Should I apply as an international or domestic student?

 When does Hiram notify students if they have been awarded a scholarship?

-Candidates who are awarded scholarships are notified of the awards at the same time they receive the offer of admission.
+Candidates selected to receive scholarships are notified at the same time they receive the letter of admission.